Determine a bid strategy based on your goals

-Automatic bidding isn't a good choice for you if your advertising goals include maintaining a specific ad position or cost per conversion.
-It isn't possible to set individual CPC bids with automatic bidding, but you can set a maximum CPC bid for your entire campaign.
+Maximize Clicks isn't a good choice for you if your advertising goals include maintaining a specific ad position or cost per conversion.
+It isn't possible to set individual CPC bids with Maximize Clicks, but you can set a maximum CPC bid for your entire campaign.

 You have a website that sells a variety of art supplies, and your main goal is to bring more customers to your site.
 You have a set amount that you want to spend on advertising each month, and there isn't a particular product you want to emphasize most.
-Automatic CPC bidding lets you decide the overall amount of your budget, then we'll find you the most customers based on that.
+Maximize Clicks lets you decide the overall amount of your budget, then we'll find you the most customers based on that.

 - You'd like to control maximum CPC bids for individual ad groups, keywords, or placements.